neurodebian/neurodebian/sphinx/faq.rst

 I want to help.
 How do I get involved?
 --------------------------------------

-  We always need people to help with maintaining existing package.
+  We always need people to help maintaining existing packages.
 If you need some additional software packaged and you want to try it on your own, we would be happy to mentor you.
 We also have a :ref:`list of ongoing and planned projects <projects>`, each listing a number of tasks that need to be done.